Official: 5 kids had contact with Dallas Ebola patient

 2nd case of West Nile hits Augusta

-- A 69 year old woman is fighting the West Nile virus.
-She's the second person to be diagnosed this month.
+- A 69-year-old woman is fighting the West Nile virus.
 The East side of Richmond County is a "hot spot" getting sprayed every week, but health officials say it can easily spread.

 CDC: Severe respiratory illness now in 22 states

 - An uncommon virus -- enterovirus 68 -- is causing the illnesses.
 Centers for Disease Control and Prevention officials said Friday that 160 lab-confirmed cases were reported in the 22 states.
 On Tuesday, the CDC's count was 130 cases in 12 states.

 School district calms parents' fears over TB exposure

 - A student tests positive for TB exposure and now the school district's trying to calm parents fears of it spreading.